 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ OUR DISCLOSURE FOR MORE INFO.

-From the beginning Pat suggested that in order to get the look we wanted (the factory soft top has a much steeper slope than the rest of the hard top) we’d need to raise the gooseneck 12 inches.
-Raising the gooseneck also let us install a boom vang which should give us much better twist control of the main while we’re sailing.
-Better twist control = more speed, for you know… those moments when we’re out racing any other boat we see. 😀
+From the beginning, Pat suggested that in order to get the look we wanted (the factory soft top has a much steeper slope than the rest of the hardtop) we’d need to raise the gooseneck 12 inches.

 As a consequence of raising the gooseneck, we needed to have the mainsail recut.
 Fortunately, we also wanted to have intermediate cars added in order to make the mainsail easier to drop, so this was one of the few times we could kill two birds with one stone.
-While the mainsail was out getting worked on, we raised the gooseneck and completed Step 1 of this process.
+While the mainsail was out getting worked on, we raised the gooseneck.

 Once that was properly sized, we fitted a plastic sheet to the ring and sized the two windows we wanted.
 We have one window that gives a great view from the helm and another that gives a view from the winches.
 The plan was to offset the windows to starboard as that aligns better with the view needed and allows them to sit in between two of the wire conduits that are inlaid in the hardtop.
 Once the whole project was completed, I fitted a couple of Oceanaire screens that block out the sun and give even more shade.
 On a side note, it is really damn hard to get things exactly straight on a boat!

 After Geoff had completed the sizing of the ring, it was delivered to Mike Irvin at Mangrove Marine who actually made the hardtop for us.
-Mike was able to do a bit of a custom finish of the sides of the hardtop so that it has a bit of an angle to it and matches the rest of the boat much better than just a flat sided hardtop.
+Mike was able to do a bit of a custom finish of the sides of the hardtop so that it has a bit of an angle to it and matches the rest of the boat much better than just a flat-sided hardtop.
 The underside has a smooth polished finish and the top has a non-skid finish.
-I’m not sure I ever really want to get up there while we’re sailing, but maybe it will end up being a good jumping platform for diving into the water!

 As I mentioned, there are also wiring conduits inlaid in the hardtop.
 One down the center and one offset to each side which makes it very easy to run wires through.